jmmarotta/reapo/_docs/roadmap.md

 - add angle |_ to indicate which message the diff belongs to
   - Help me come up with a plan to better abstract the messages I want

+- there is too much happening in update.go

 - write tests for main parts of agent
   - agent